yujenyu/Group11_Project/Meetings/meeting.md

 ### Notes & decisions

-Vote for type of games, and period of art history.
-We used [this file](https://github.com/yujenyu/Group11_Project/blob/master/Meetings/23.1TimelineOfWesternArtHistory.pdf) as reference for dfferent periods in the art history.
+Vote for the type of games and period of art history.
+We used [this file](https://github.com/yujenyu/Group11_Project/blob/master/Meetings/23.1TimelineOfWesternArtHistory.pdf) as a reference for defining different periods in art history.

 Assign the works for each team member:
 - Lauren: Renaissance, Baroque, Romanticism